blindij/talk_eunis19/presentation.md

 <img src="images/OpenScienceResearchInitiative-ResearchLifecycle.png" style="width:90%;"/>

 ???
+- Explain figure from 9 o'clock
 - There is very little mentioning of FAIR software when Open Access and Open Data is discussed.
 - Code Review and Automated testing will be central to the Open Science Research Life Cycle for it to be viable.
+- "Processing - expanded" is next
 ---

 ## A closer look at the Process part of the Research life cycle